ironArray/Caterva2/doc/tutorials/launching-services.md

 (Launching-Caterva2-services)=
 # Launching Caterva2 services

 To do anything useful with Caterva2, you need at least a running broker, publisher (with some datasets) and subscriber.
-For the following tutorials we'll run our own services in the local machine, with the publisher serving some example datasets included in the Caterva2 package.
+For the following tutorials we'll run our own services in the local machine, with the publisher serving some example datasets included in the Caterva2 package (the `root-example` directory).

 First of all, you need to install Caterva2 with the `services` extra: